Femicide in Mexico: 2022

+Lidia Gabriela

 Lidia Gabriela Gomez, 35, was kidnapped by a cab driver in Mexico City, Mexico on November 19, 2022, and later found dead.
 The case generated outrage over the alleged complicity of the authorities, who failed to respond in time to the victim's distress calls.

+2026

+Claudia Tacoronte

+Claudia Tacoronte Aguilera, a 21-year-old Spanish exchange student from Gran Canaria, was fatally stabbed in Cuautla, Morelos on 12 September 2026.

 Risk factors and roadblocks

-Violence against women, that is, violence specifically against women and girls by men and boys on the basis of the victim's gender, is the result of misogyny and sexist discrimination, in Mexico the misogynistic ideology is known as machismo.
-Feminist movements have been active in bringing attention to the problem of femicide, but the rates still continue to climb, especially among Indigenous women.
+Violence against women, that is, violence specifically against women and girls by men and boys on the basis of the victim's gender, is the result of misogyny and sexist discrimination.
+In Mexico the misogynistic ideology is known as machismo.
+Feminist movements have been active in bringing attention to the problem of femicide, but the rates still continue to climb, especially among indigenous women.
 One hypothesis posited for the rate of growth in femicides is that as Mexican women gained more autonomy within patriarchal society, men who hold misogynist beliefs respond violently in an effort to maintain their own social power.

 While femicide and gender based violence are issues that impact all women, some factors put certain groups of women at higher risk of violence.
-Low-income women and Indigenous women in particular are more likely to be victims of femicide than their wealthier peers.
-For Indigenous women, geography is a primary obstacle in violence, including femicide, as offices to report these instances are not located near Indigenous communities.
+Low-income women and indigenous women in particular are more likely to be victims of femicide than their wealthier peers.
+For indigenous women, geography is a problem, as offices to report these instances are not located near indigenous communities.
 This leads to under-reporting, making it more challenging to quantify the level of violence against these women.

 Other roadblocks to quantifying the violence Mexican women experience is a general misunderstanding of what femicide is.
 Many people view femicide as simply murder, rather than a targeted attack on the basis of gender.
 This conflation of femicide with other kinds of violence erases the gendered aspect and motivations specific to femicide.